bcrowe306/MPC-Studio-Mk2-Midi-Sysex-Charts/README.md

 * Buttons send MIDI note data.
     * On = 127
     * Off = 0
-* The LED on the buttons correspond to the midi note.
+* The Button Backlit LEDs are controlled through CC data, using the CC# that correspond to the midi note.
     * Example.
 Pressing Note Repeat sends MIDI Note **D -2** .
 The numerical value of this note is **11**.
 Thus the NoteRepeat button's LED will respond on MIDI CHannel 1, CC#: 11
-* LED CC Values: There are two types of LEDS on this device.
+* LED CC Values: These LEDs do not seem to be RGB.
+There are two types of LEDS on this device.
 Single Color, Two Color.
 Listed below are the CC values for each type:

 ### One Color LED
 | Status   | Value |
 |----------|-------|